isomerpages/mindef-dtcareers/pages/our-purpose.md

 <div>
 <img src="images/purpose-dsta.png"/>
 <h3 style="font-weight:bold;margin-top:2rem;">What We Do at Defence Science and Technology Agency (DSTA)</h3>
-<p>DSTA is a top-notch technology organisation that drives innovation and delivers state-of-the-art capabilities to make the SAF a formidable fighting force.
+<p style="margin-top:1rem;">DSTA is a top-notch technology organisation that drives innovation and delivers state-of-the-art capabilities to make the SAF a formidable fighting force.
 We harness multidisciplinary expertise to equip our soldiers with advanced systems to defend Singapore.
 To achieve its mission, DSTA performs a variety of roles ranging from acquisition and procurement to cybersecurity and software development.</p>
 <a href="https://www.dsta.gov.sg/home" target="_blank" style="font-weight:bold;margin-bottom:60px;">Learn more about DSTA</a>
 	</div>